fakowajo123/Cloud-Driven-SIEM-with-ELK-Real-Time-Threat-Detection-and-Automated-Incident-Response/README.md

 **Tip:**
 You can further customize the ticket body by including relevant log fields, alert metadata, and links back to your SIEM dashboards for faster incident response.

-## Detection

-- How threats are detected using SIEM rules, correlation, and analytics.

----

 ## Response: Automated Defense

 Automated response in this lab leverages both EDR (Endpoint Detection and Response) and SIEM-to-osTicket integration to ensure incidents are rapidly contained and tracked for follow-up by your help desk or security team.